prodmodfour/Ada_Carbon_Monitoring_Implementation_Documentation/README.md

 ### 4\.
 Populate Initial Data

-These custom commands will populate the cache with necessary energy and instrument data.
+These commands will populate the cache with energy and instrument data.

 ```sh
 python manage.py refresh_energy_cache